 The process – less than half an hour to pristine ears

-Your ears will first be viewed by our doctor using an auroscope (a special tool for visualising inside the ear canal).
-This enables him to see whether and how much wax is present, and if there are any other problems such as foreign bodies or ear infections.
+Your ears will first be viewed by our doctor using an otoscope (a special tool for visualising inside the ear canal).
+This enables him to see whether and how much wax is present, and if there are other problems such as foreign bodies or ear infections.

-If ear micro-suction is recommended, our nurse will position you comfortably on a bed and gently place a small cone in your ear.
+If ear micro-suction is recommended, you will be asked to lie on a bed and a small cone will be gently placed in your ear.

-You will be asked to keep your head still whilst a special operating microscope is positioned to allow the nurse to clearly visualise your ear canal and ear drum.
+You will be asked to keep your head still whilst a special operating microscope is positioned to allow your ear canal and ear drum to be clearly seen.

 Wax, or any other material in your ear canal, is gently suctioned away.

 On the rare occasion that all the wax or other material can’t be completely removed using micro-suction, your ear will be irrigated using a specially designed ear washing machine.
 This does involve the introduction of fluid into the ear, but it is done in a much more gentle way than the antiquated practice of syringing.

 “The Propulse® NG sets new standards in ear irrigation.
 Its patented and unique features create an irrigation system that is convenient and patient friendly.”

 Remedy+ Ear Microsuction Clinic

 Pricing for ear micro-suction